Afafrr/coloring-pages/README.md

 ### Miscellaneous
 - **Next Client Cookies** (`next-client-cookies`): ^2.0.0 - Utility for handling cookies in Next.js.

+## Workflow

+1. **Email Input**
+   - The user provides their email, which is used to create a Stripe customer.
+2. **Image Generation**
+   - Images are blurred on the server side, encoded in Base64, and sent to the client to be stored in `localStorage`.
+3. **Customer Metadata**
+   - The original image URL from Replicate is assigned to the customer metadata in the format `key=id : value=image_url` for future use.
+4. **Image Deletion**
+   - If a user deletes an image, the `localStorage` is updated accordingly.
+5. **Checkout Page**
+   - The checkout page displays blurred images that the user is purchasing.
+6. **Webhook Integration**
+   - After a successful payment, a webhook updates the customer's metadata with `purchased:true` to unlock the content on the success page.
+7. **Success Page**
+   - The success page sends a request to an endpoint to verify the purchase status and deliver the images to the user.

 ## Things to Improve

 1. **Internalization**